Mary Pitman Ailau: Massachusetts

 After the death of Pitman's mother, Kinoʻole, in 1855, her father married Maria Louisa Walsworth Kinney, the widow of American missionary Rev. Henry Kinney.
 The Kinneys were part of the Twelfth Company of missionaries from the ABCFM to arrive in 1848.
 The marriage aligned the Pitman children with the American missionary community; they were called "cousins" by the children of the missionaries and considered part of the extended missionary family of Hawaiʻi.
 Kinney died in 1858 after giving birth to their father's fourth child, a daughter named Maria Kinoʻole (1858–1892).
-The family moved from Hawaii to Massachusetts in 1861 after her father married his third wife, Martha Ball.
+The family moved from Hawaii to Massachusetts in 1861 after her father married his third wife, Martha Ball Paddock.
 They traveled to the United States with British traveler Sophia Cracroft and her aunt, Lady Jane Franklin, who was searching around the world for her husband's lost expedition.
 According to a letter by Cracroft, the Pitmans left for San Francisco on June 25, 1861, aboard the ship Comet with Cracroft and Franklin and the elder Pitman "now has a third wife with a baby [Charles Brook Pitman]."
 Cracroft wrote that Mary Pitman "is very dark—i.e. her Hawaiian descent is perfectly evident, though she has much of the American character in feature."

 The family lived in the Massachusetts towns of Roxbury and Somerville.
 Her siblings continued their education in their new home and Pitman finished hers in a Boston-area school.
 Henry Pitman fought for the Union Army in the American Civil War from 1862 to 1863 and died after being released from Libby Prison.
 The Pitmans also lived in Germany for a period of time.
+The 1865 Massachusetts State Census listed her in the household of her father, estimating her age to be 21 and describing her race as "White".

 By 1875, Pitman was living in New Bedford while her father and his third wife were in Europe.
 She was noted for her swimming abilities, which attracted much attention when she visited sea bathing spots on the New England coast.
 During the state visit of King Kalākaua to the United States, she called on the king when he arrived in New Bedford on January 1, 1875.
 She was escorted by the king at an afternoon dinner reception at the Parker House, which was attended by 60 guests.
 The following day, she paid a morning visit to the king at his hotel in Boston, where she had breakfast with Kalākaua.
 The Boston Daily Globe wrote of her: "Miss Mary Pitman of New Bedford, who is of the blood royal, and who claims as good a right to the Hawaiian throne as the reigning monarch."
 She and Kalākaua were distant cousins, both descending from Kameʻeiamoku.